contentful/widget-sdk/docs/guides/feedback.md

 Check if `micro-backends/feedback/index.js` has the mail you want to send to in the`TARGET_MAILS` map.
 Otherwise add it and note the key you used.
+You have to *contact team Extensibility* to get new email whitelisted or your feedback requests will fail.

 ## Using the Component